 - In Orbital's video for "Funny Breaks (One Is Enough)", the unnamed woman is able to travel between the interiors of suitcases.

-- The Eldar Webway of Warhammer 40000.
+- The Eldar Webway of Warhammer 40,000.
 The good news is that it avoids the hazards of traveling through the Warp, the bad news is that the Webway is falling apart.
 Some of the passages have collapsed or now lead to horrible destinations, while the Dark Eldar have built a piratical, soul-eating civilization within the Webway's darkest depths.
+The Eldar do know how to repair the Webway, but due to their rather dire circumstances, lack the resources needed for such an undertaking.

-- Before the Horus Heresy went down, the Emperor was trying to build a Webway for human use.
+- Before the Horus Heresy went down, the Emperor spearheaded a project to allow humans to access the Webway.
 That project pretty much died thanks to the Heresy.

 - Dungeons & Dragons has a few.